scala/docs.scala-lang/tutorials/tour/basics.md

 println(getTheAnswer()) // 42
 ```

-If your function body spans across multiple lines, you can wrap them with `{}`.
+If your function body spans across multiple lines, you must wrap them with `{}`.

 ```
 val greet = (name: String) => {